 The DevOps lifecycle typically includes planning and development, continuous integration and testing, and deployment and monitoring.

-1. Continuous development and Continuous integration (CI/CD)
+1. Continuous Development and Continuous Integration (CI/CD)

-Continuous integration (CI) is the method of automating the integration of code changes from various contributors into a single software project.
+Continuous integration (CI) is a method of automating the integration of code changes from various contributors into a single software project.
 Continuous delivery (CD) produces software that can be deployed readily/continuously as required.
 CI/CD tools help create pipelines to standardize the releases.

 Here are the top three continuous integration/continuous delivery tools: